GRAAL-Research/majority-vote-bounds/README.md

 Majority Vote Bounds
 ====================

-PAC-Bayesian bounds computation related to an upcoming journal paper (see [1])
+PAC-Bayesian bounds computation related to a JMLR paper (see [1], or http://www.jmlr.org/papers/v16/germain15a.html)

 ## Dependencies
 This Python code depends on numpy and scipy librairies